-Our project was founded to establish the first compact, car free villages in the United States.
+Our project was founded to establish the first compact, car free village in the United States.
 We will acquire a site of approximately 500 acres on which 125 acres will be developed.
 Regulatory approval for the project will be attained and necessary infrastructure installed in phases as needed.
 Though our project will not construct buildings, we will draft the street plan and simple design code, based on the best of traditional practices, that will guide the build-out of the site.
 Attached, durable and fire resistant buildings, no taller than a walkable height, will front on narrow streets, with continuous arcaded sidewalks offering shelter for the elderly and mobility challenged.
 Buildings will be arranged to create plazas, serving as markets and democratic meeting places for all classes of people, and will surround interior courtyards for more private space.
 All destinations will be within convenient walking distance, with vehicles garaged at the village perimeter.
 375 acres of garden space, sufficiently sized for each household to raise a significant amount of food, will encompass the developed zone.

 With an above average household density, this small-footprint project stands to offer steady employment in the building trades for generations, free of attendant development sprawl, and preserving the county’s rural character.
 This unique mix of rural/micropolis offers the best of both worlds, inspiring to all ages, especially attractive to the self-employed, retired and mobility impaired, and is our best hope to counter the demographic winter that grips the rural counties of Maine.
 We are committed to the creation of a new paradigm in American urban planning.
 One that emphasizes humanity and human interactions to create a healthy, people-centered community.

 Piscataquis Village in the News